fleetdm/fleet/handbook/company/communications.md

 - If a change is to be made, the Head of BizOps communicates decision to the teammate's people manager, who then communicates to their teammate.
 - Head of BizOps updates the respective payroll platform (Gusto or Plane) and [equity spreadsheet](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit?usp=sharing) (internal doc).
 - If an additional equity grant is part of this compensation change, the previous equity and new situation is noted in detail in the "Notes" column of the equity plan, and the "Grant started?" column is set back to "todo" to add it to the queue for the next time grants are processed (quarterly).

+### Relocating
+When Fleeties relocate, there are vendors that need to be notified of the change.

+Before relocating, please [let the company know in advance](https://fleetdm.com/handbook/business-operations#intake) by following the directions listed in the relevant issue template ("Moving").

 ## Team member onboarding